 Saga pedo, Tylopsis liliifolia and Prionotropis appula by Rocco Labadessa

-17th EGC offers a mid-conference excursion to the Aizkorri-Aratz Natural Park on 9th September and a post-conference excursion in Navarre from 11-13th September.
+17th EGC offers a mid-conference excursion to the Aizkorri-Aratz Natural Park (1 day) and a post-conference excursion in Navarre (3 days).
 The mid-conference excursion aims to show participants the biodiversity-rich grasslands of the Cantabrian valleys and mountains in the Basque Country.
 Two optional excursions are planned: 1) Mountain walk to summits of Aizkorri mountain range, 1551 m a.s.l., led by Javier Loidi, where participants will enjoy hiking through forests, several grassland types, heathlands and rupicolous habitats near the summit; and 2) Visit two farms, meadows and pastures in Aralar and Aizkorri mountain ranges, led by Idoia Biurrun.
-In this second excursion farmers will show us the traditional management of meadows and pastures, including an exhibition of shepherd dogs working with the sheep herd, and we will also walk along beatufilul landscapes in the foothills and slopes of these two mountains.
+In this second excursion farmers will show us the traditional management of meadows and pastures, including an exhibition of shepherd dogs working with the sheep herd, and we will also walk along beautiful landscapes in the foothills and slopes of these two mountains.
 Both excursions with join at 19:00 for the Grassland Party nearby the Arantzazu sanctuary.
 The participants need to indicate in the registration, which mid-conference excursion option they will attend.
-Please find detailed information and photos at the link Excursions.

-Post-conference excursion (11-13th September 2020): This optional three-day excursion will take place mostly in Navarre, a highly diverse region where three biogeographic regions meet: Atlantic, Alpine and Mediterranean.
+Post-conference excursion (3 days), led by Asun Berastegi.
+This optional three-day excursion will take place mostly in Navarre, a highly diverse region where three biogeographic regions meet: Atlantic, Alpine and Mediterranean.
 The participants will have the opportunity to see grassland landscapes of those biogeographic units, and learn about their flora and fauna, as well as grassland use.
 We will visit heathlands, mires, meadows, mesic and dry grasslands, thorn-cushion scrubs, mediterranean grasslands and alpine grasslands, from the coast of the Bay of Biscay through the Basque-Cantabrian mountains south to the Ebro valley, from here to western Pyrenees, and back to the Cantabrian valleys and the sea-coast in the French Basque Country.
-Please visit Excursions link for more information.

 Alpine grassland in the Western Pyrenees.
 Photo: Idoia Biurrun.